CEO / Creative Director

 Sherri is a leading world expert on teaching story to digital filmmakers, animators, screenwriters and writers.
-She is also the Creative Director at Minds Eye Media, in San Francisco, where she directs, produces, animates, writes and designs projects.
+She is also the Creative Director at Minds Eye Media in San Francisco, where she directs, produces, animates, writes and designs visual media projects.
 Her clients include TV/broadcast stations, record labels, feature film studios, advertising agencies, Fortune 500 companies and video game projects.

 What is missing in user generated content for digital filmmaking?
 There seems to be a huge gap in visual storytelling abilities between the movie studios and the little guys.
 MyFlik.com is an online movie studio and free film school, focusing on great storytelling, that helps develop, fund, produce, market and distribute, short and feature digital films, TV shows and animations.

-She is the author of "Developing Digital Short Films" published by New Riders, Peachpit and Pearson in 2004.
+"Developing Digital Short Films" was published by New Riders, Peachpit and Pearson in 2004.
 This innovative book covers the top 20 books on screenwriting, using a simple step-by-step approach, featuring lists of ideas at each step, to keep any writer's block away.
 This book is now being used as a textbook in 1000's of film and animation schools, all over the world, and translated into many languages, including Russian, Spanish and Chinese.
 A new series of ebooks with information from both Developing Digital Short Films and Writing A Great Script Fast are coming soon.

 Sherri created the ultimate story class based on the book Developing Digital Short Films called "Writing A Great Script Fast" in 2007.
 This new workshop walks you through a fast and easy step-by-step process, for writing a great script or novel, with lots of emotional arcs, depth and suspense.